Note: This glitch is being investigated again and so this page might be outdated. And yes, barrier skip is real.

 Discovered by dragonbane0, with invisible bombs by TrogWW

-By fragmenting DYN space enough and by fragmenting ACT space in a specific way, you can prevent the cutscene of Tower of Gods raising from playing.
+By filling up DYN space enough and by fragmenting ACT space in a specific way, you can prevent the cutscene of Tower of Gods raising from playing.
 This allows you to have control of Link on the cutscene map (the ADMumi map).
 On this map, savewarping will put you at the bell at the end of TotG, skipping all of the temple.
 Note that you still need to enter the temple later to get the Command Melody.

 There are two known ways to break the cutscene.
 One is to simply pull invisible bombs over and over again until DYN space is filled up enough, which prevents the tower from loading in the cutscene.
 The other is more complicated and involves permently despawning the tower actor by also fragmenting ACT.